🇦🇹

 Self-Catering

-Very Strong — Billa, Spar, and Hofer carry wide vegan ranges with clear V-Label certification throughout the country
+Billa, Spar, and Hofer carry wide vegan ranges with V-Label certification across all nine federal states.

 Vegan Scene

-Strong in cities — Vienna has one of Europe's best dedicated vegan concentrations; Graz and Innsbruck have solid options
+Vienna has one of Europe's best dedicated vegan concentrations.
+Graz and Innsbruck have solid growing options.

 Hidden Risk